Company overview

 A consumer-centric approach to telehealth

 Consumers now want options — they want to see their provider in person when necessary but still have access to virtual visits when it makes sense.
-“Patients have started to take a more consumer-centric approach to how they want to engage in telehealth, and systems are starting to adapt their delivery mechanisms,” Brown explained.
+“Patients have started to take a more consumer-centric approach to how they want to engage in telehealth, and systems are starting to adapt their delivery mechanisms,” Brown explains.
 “With hybrid approaches, they’re addressing consumers in more of a multimodal fashion.”

 Graphic quote about patients taking a consumer-centric approach to telehealth